Bluebell Railway Walks

 Turn left after the level crossing and carry on to the bridge.
 Here is another great place to see trains steaming past (the photo on the left was taken here).

-Take the footpath on the opposite side of the road and follow it until you arrive at a road.
+Take the footpath on the opposite side of the road and follow the path through several fields (keeping to the right of each field) until you reach a road.
 Turn left and continue along the road for about 300 yards until you see a footpath sign on the left.
 Take this path proceeding downhill until you see a footpath sign pointing to the right.

 Take this path and follow it across several fields for about 3/4 mile until you reach Sharpthorne.
 At the main road in Sharpthorne turn right and then, just after The Sharpthorne Organic Cafe , turn left in to Station Road .